 I have heard some ridiculous snake stories in our area, involving a fully grown python, in a bed, with someone in the bed, I might add.
 Dogs being eaten by pythons.
 Yikes!
 Luckily we have not had anything remotely like that.

 I’ve learnt to always watch where I walk, peek out the door before I just swiftly walk out, check shoes before putting them on, keep doors closed at all times, keep window gauze shut, at all times!
-When I go visit someone and see their shoes stored outside, I literally want to die.
+When I go visit someone and see thrit doors and windows wide open with no gauze, and their shoes stored outside, I literally want to die.

 So, that’s snake life on my expat life journey so far.